ozen-m/SPT-ContinuousLoadAmmo/README.md

 - Do not interrupt un/loading ammo when switching inventory tabs (maps tab, tasks tab, etc.) Default is `true`.
 - Key used to cancel un/loading ammo outside the inventory.
 Default is `left and right mouse buttons`.
 - Key used to load ammo outside the inventory.
 Default is `K`.
+- When using Load Ammo Hotkey, choose ammo that has the highest penetration power, else prioritize the same ammo in the weapon's magazine.
+Default is `true`.
 - Show UI elements outside the inventory.
 Default is `true`.

 ### Installation
-Extract the contents of the .zip archive into your SPT directory.
+Extract the contents of the .7z archive into your SPT directory.

 ### Recommended Mods
 - Mods that alter loading speed, to balance at your own preference.
 - [UIFixes](https://forge.sp-tarkov.com/mod/1342/ui-fixes) by [Tyfon](https://forge.sp-tarkov.com/user/46005/tyfon).
 Load or unload multiple magazines!

+### Issues
+- Touching a barbed wire can conflict with the speed limits set by this mod.

 <br></br>
 _**Disclaimer:** I will not be held responsible for any injuries that may occur, including but not limited to - tripping over obstacles, bumping into walls, falling into a pit, dying from a scav, etc., whilst loading ammo.
 Please proceed with caution and watch your step._